pangeo-data/climpred/docs/source/index.rst

     :alt: license
     :target: ../../LICENSE.txt

-Version 1 Release
+Version 2 Release
 =================

-**We currently only support annual forecasts**, but our focus is to support sub-annual (*e.g.*, seasonal, monthly, weekly, daily) in our next major release (v2.0.0).
-We provide a host of deterministic metrics_, as well as some probabilistic metrics, although the latter have not been tested rigorously.
-We support both perfect-model and hindcast prediction ensembles, and provide :py:class:`~climpred.classes.PerfectModelEnsemble` and :py:class:`~climpred.classes.HindcastEnsemble` classes to make analysis easier.
+**We now support sub-annual (*e.g.*, seasonal, monthly, weekly, daily) forecasts**.
+We provide a host of deterministic and probabilistic metrics_.
+We support both perfect-model and hindcast-based prediction ensembles, and provide :py:class:``~climpred.classes.PerfectModelEnsemble`` and :py:class:``~climpred.classes.HindcastEnsemble`` classes to make analysis easier.

 See `quick start <quick-start.html>`_ and our `examples <examples.html>`_ to get started.